 Moccasin Lake is a 113 acre lake located in Langlade County.
 It has a maximum depth of 38 feet.
 Visitors have access to the lake from a public boat landing.
 Fish include Musky, Panfish, Largemouth Bass, Northern Pike and Walleye.
-The lake's water is moderately clear.

 NOTE: This list may not be all inclusive of all speices present in Moccasin Lake.

 TOPO MAP FOR MEMBERS

 - Catch and release fishing for largemouth and smallmouth bass is open year round unless otherwise noted.

 - Motor Trolling is allowed with up to 3 hooks, baits, or lures, per angler.